Rebecca Loos

 Rebecca Loos (born 19 June 1977) is a Dutch former glamour model and media personality.
-She first came to public attention following her claims that she had conducted an affair with the married footballer David Beckham, while she was employed as his personal assistant.
+She first came to public attention following her claims that she had conducted an affair with the married footballer David Beckham while she was employed as his personal assistant.
 The allegations led to Loos appearing on several reality television series, magazine covers, and in other media for a few years thereafter.

-Early life and education
+Early life, family and education

-Loos was born in Madrid, Spain, but holds Dutch citizenship.
+Loos was born in Madrid, Spain.
 Her father, Leonard Loos Bartholdi, was a Dutch diplomat, and her mother, Elizabeth Loos, is originally from Surrey, England.
 Loos was privately educated at Runnymede College in Madrid.
 She is a second cousin of Piers Morgan, who was editor of the Daily Mirror tabloid newspaper when Loos initially gained media attention.